szuecs/gin-gomonitor/README.md

 ### GenericChannelAspect

-GenericChannelAspect enables you to send arbitrary ginmon.DataChannel through a channel to gin-gomonitor, which will calculate min, max, mean, standard deviation, P90, P95, P99 grouped by ginmon.DataChannel.Name for every every configured time.Duration.
+GenericChannelAspect enables you to send arbitrary ginmon.DataChannel data through a channel to gin-gomonitor, which will calculate min, max, mean, standard deviation, P90, P95, P99 grouped by ginmon.DataChannel.Name for every every configured time.Duration.
 The metrics endpoint is configured to be http://localhost:9000/generic, which will be calculated in this example code every 3 seconds: